 Spontaneous combustion from underground coal fires

-Spontaneous combustion of coal and resulting coal fires causes a huge waste of energy, halting mine production and produces harmful gases that are life-threating to workers and local residents.
+Spontaneous combustion of coal and resulting coal fires causes a huge waste of energy, halting mine production and producing harmful gases that are life-threatening to workers and local residents.
 Its by-products, the greenhouse gases such as CO2 and CH4, exacerbate global warming.
 Underground coal fire has also led to surface subsidence and produced a large number of surface fissures.
-Thus, the early detection of coal fires and its spatial distribution is crucial so that the fire disaster can be prevented as early as possible.
+Thus, the early detection of coal fires and their spatial distribution is crucial so that the fire disaster can be prevented as early as possible.